amfoss/cms/README.md

 Contributors are welcomed :)

 ## :black_nib: License
-This repository is licensed under MIT.
+This repository is licensed under  GNU General Public License V3.
 Though it was tailor-made for amFOSS, you are welcome to adapt it, make it yours.
 Just make sure that you credit us too.